 The best part about these little lunches is that they have the impact of a fun lunch without being too difficult to put together.
 I’m all about keeping things simple and fun, which is exactly what these little lunches are.
 They’re a simple way to celebrate the first day of school and also let your kiddo know you’re thinking about them!

 Okay, so tell me – what are some fun things you do for your kids (or that your parents did!) for the first day of school?
+Which first day of school lunch would your kiddo like best?
 Let me know in the comments!